 The researchers conclude that they have “demonstrated early short-term evidence that twice-daily topical CBD application results in significant improvement in patient-reported pain and patient-reported outcome measures, including VAS pain, DASH and SANE scores, without altering patient physical parameters”.

-Nonetheless, this study presents promising results regarding the potential therapeutic benefits of CBD for the treatment of pain associated with arthritis.
-It is recommended that larger, multi-centre clinical trials are carried out to build on these findings and further investigate the safety, therapeutic potential, and dose-response of CBD for musculoskeletal pain.
+Nonetheless, this study presents promising results regarding CBD.
+It is recommended, however, that larger, multi-centre clinical trials are carried out to build on these findings and further investigate the safety, therapeutic potential, and dose-response of CBD for musculoskeletal pain.